Blog

 • Loan Provisions - Allow participants to borrow from their accounts, assuming this aligns with your business goals.

-An example of the above would be to offer a six year vesting schedule that would help increase employee retention and loyalty, while remaining competitive with your benefit package.
+An example of the above would be to offer a six-year vesting schedule, which would help increase employee retention and loyalty while remaining competitive with your benefit package.

 Solutions that Wealth Advisors Can Offer Clients